sawolford/onsub/README.md

 Repeat: No<br><br>
 Sets the number of simultaneous worker processes to use.
 ## Simple Examples
 Simple examples of using `onsub` are below.
-The configuration file is assumed to be [example,onsub.py](https://bitbucket.org/sawolford/onsub/src/master/example,onsub.py) and it is executed on a Mac.
-The directory structure is assumed to be the following:
+It is executed on a Mac and the directory structure is assumed to be the following:

 	git/
 	git/.git